-The background to that is the Bible’s diagnosis of what’s gone wrong in the world – namely, that we've each rejected God as our rightful ruler, and lived our own way instead.
+This follows the Bible’s diagnosis that what’s gone wrong in the world is we have each rejected God as our rightful ruler, and lived our own way instead.
 The result is that we hurt others, ourselves and God’s world – but, above all, that we deserve God’s judgement.

-Against that background the amazing news is that, in his love for us, God gave his Son to become a man and to die on the cross – taking the judgement we deserve, so that we could be forgiven without God compromising his justice.
-God then raised Jesus from the dead to show that his claims were really true.
-And we believe Jesus is alive in heaven today as the rightful ruler and future judge of all people.
+BUT the amazing news is that God in his love for us gave his Son up to become a man and to die on the cross – taking the judgement we deserve, so that we could be forgiven without compromising God’s eternal justice.
+God then raised Jesus from the dead to defeat sin and death – to show that his claims were really true.
+Jesus is alive in heaven today as the rightful ruler and future judge of all people.

 We're a Bible church

-Since we believe Jesus is the Son of God, we accept his view of the Bible.
-So on his authority, we believe it to be inspired by God – which means that, by his Spirit, God supervised the human writers of the Bible so that what they wrote was exactly what he intended, to communicate his truth.
+Since we believe Jesus is the Son of God, we submit to his view of the Bible.
+On his authority we believe it to be inspired by God – which means that by his Spirit God supervised the human writers of the Bible so that what they wrote was exactly what he intended in order to communicate his truth.

-Practically, that means the Bible is at the centre of all we do, as we aim to know and serve Jesus, and make him known.
+Practically, this means the Bible is at the centre of all we do, as we aim to know and serve the God who has spoken to us in his word, and make him known to others.

 We're an Anglican church

-St Joseph’s is an example of this in practice, as our church unites Christians from a wide range of denominational backgrounds to live, work and witness together for the Lord Jesus Christ.
+St Joseph’s is an example of this in practice.
+Our church unites Christians from a wide range of denominational backgrounds to live, work and witness together for the Lord Jesus Christ.